o2lab/go2/README.md

 ## Static Analysis - Concurrency Bug Detection in Go
 ### Data Races

 The tool makes use of __static single-assignment (SSA)__ form intermediate representation to construct goroutine-specific __stack traces__ discretely for the basis of static analysis.
 Throughout the process of constructing each stack trace, Andersen's inclusion-based __pointer analysis__ algorithm is used on an as-need basis[1].
 Due to the flow-insensitive and context-insensitive nature of the adopted algorithm, there's potential for ambiguity in the points-to information returned by the analysis[2].
-Upon completing the construction of stack traces, a __Happened-Before graph__[3] is built to enforce flow-sensitive analysis.
+Upon completing the construction of stack traces, a __Happens-Before graph__[3] is built to enforce flow-sensitive analysis.
 Ultimately, racy instructions are reported, each along with its corresponding call stack.

 ****************************************************************************************************
 _Work in Progress:_